High-Risk Merchant Accounts in Canada: A Complete Guide

 What is a high-risk merchant account in Canada?

 A high-risk merchant account in Canada is a specialized bank account for businesses classified as high-risk by banks.
 It allows them to accept credit card payments.
 These accounts function like regular merchant accounts but come with key differences.
 Underwriting is stricter, rates are slightly higher, and proactive monitoring is required.
-Certain restrictions apply based on the industry and merchants risk profile.
+Certain restrictions apply based on the industry and the merchant’s risk profile.

 Why are some merchants considered high risk in Canada?